Kae7in/CS361_Assignment_3/README.txt

 Suppose you were tasked to build an "image firewall" that would block images containing hidden messages.
 Could you do it?
 How might you approach this problem?

 [Answer 4]
 Maybe change all the last bits of all RGBs to 1 or 0.
 Maybe last two to be safe.
+This would destroy any messages a program like this would try to send.

 [Question 5]
 Does this fit our definition of a covert channel?
 Explain your answer.

+[Answer 5]
 Yes.
 The pixels are being used in ways they were not intended to be used for.
 We should not be able to retrieve ascii messages from a picture.

-[Answer 5]